Skip to content

 A system prompt to set the behavior of the assistant.

-The base URL to the endpoint; the default uses OpenAI.
+The base URL to the endpoint; the default is Claude's public API.

 Optionally, a character vector of beta headers to opt-in claude features that are still in beta.